Baby nutrition and immune systems

 - Dried fruit

-As with iron, the zinc content of breast milk is low compared to your baby’s increased needs, so it is important to include good sources from the start of weaning.
+As with iron, once your baby reaches a certain age, they need complementary foods with zinc to meet their increased needs, so it is important to include good sources from the start of weaning.

 Good sources of zinc to increase your baby’s intake include: